-This has also led to intensified race on the ground as well with several PCB manufacturers flexing their muscles in developing high-end PCBs.
-Electronic equipment needs to withstand harsh environmental conditions, and maintain performance in terms of quality and reliability in space applications.
+This has led to intensified race on the ground as well with several PCB manufacturers flexing their muscles in developing high-end PCBs.
+The electronic equipment needs to withstand harsh environmental conditions, and maintain performance in terms of quality and reliability in space applications.
 Satellite technology was considered an elite area a few years back.
 However, the rising footprint of comparatively smaller players in the global landscape will likely increase competition on the ground.

 Complexity Associated with Commercial Satellite Elements